opencivicdata/docs.opencivicdata.org/api/search.rst

 Information on common parameters can be found at :ref:`common-parameters`.

+For advanced filtering refer to :ref:`parameters`, for looking up data by non-Open Civic Data IDs look at :ref:`id-operator`.

 This page provides specific parameters and notes on which fields are included in the default response for each of the search endpoints.

 .. _jurisdiction-search: